eysean/july-townhall/blocks/features/README.md

 ## Files

-- `features.js` - JavaScript block logic using Faintly templating
+- `features.js` - JavaScript block logic using standard DOM manipulation
-- `features.html` - Faintly template for rendering
 - `features.css` - Styling for the block
 - `_features.json` - Block configuration for AEM Edge Delivery

 ## Demo

-See `features-demo.html` for a working example of the block.
+See `features-test.html` for a working example of the block.